cespedes/sqlvi/README.md

 - In a transaction, it inserts, updates, or deletes rows from the database

-The SQL queries that `sqlvi` executes must be specified in the configuration file, and the first column must be unique and not null (typically the primary key).
+The SQL queries that `sqlvi` executes must be specified in the configuration file, and the first column must be unique and not null within the query (it is typically the primary key).

-The header (first row) and the primary key (first column) should not be modified.
+The first row (header) and the first column should not be modified.
 When a row is modified, it executes an *update*.
 When a row is deleted, it executes a *delete*.
-When the user inserts a new row, with the primary key empty, it executes an *insert*.
+When the user inserts a new row, with the first column empty, it executes an *insert*.

+## Command-line arguments

+The general usage of `sqlvi` is:

+    sqlvi [options] [ <mode> ]

+The `<mode>`, if given, specifies what set of options from the configuration file should be applied.

+The possible options are:

+- `-debug`: enable debugging info.
+Not very useful, unless you are debugging errors in the code.
+- `-config <string>`: configuration file to read.
+  If not specified, it reads `.sqlvi.yaml` from the user's home directory.
+- `-connect <string>`: connection string to the database.
+  Right now it can only be user with PostgreSQL databases.
+- `-editor <string>`: editor to use.
+If not specified (and not found in the configuration file), it tries `$VISUAL`, `$EDITOR`, `editor`, `vim` and `vi`, in that order.
+- `-select <string>`: Database query to execute on startup and display its result.
+- `-insert <string>`: Database query to add a new row.
+- `-update <string>`: Database query to update a row.
+- `-delete <string>`: Database query to delete a row.

+In the `insert`, `update` and `delete` entries there can be arguments specified as `$1`, `$2`, `$3`... which will be replaced by those columns in the modified row.
+It is not needed to specify all the columns, or to have them in the same order they appear.
+They can also be repeated.

 ## Configuration file